 Ethereum Vs. Bitcoin: Is Ethereum a Better Investment than Bitcoin?

-If you want to buy or invest in Bitcoin or Ethereum quickly and easily check out eToro Exchange!
+If you want to buy Bitcoin or Ethereum quickly and easily check out eToro Exchange

 Ethereum and Bitcoin, two of the best cryptocurrencies, have been mainstays of many investors’ portfolios.
 Even the lay investor knows about them, which is why they’re perhaps the two Cryptocurrencies our trading-community friends and students most frequently ask us about.
 Specifically, what they ask are: What is the main difference between Ethereum and Bitcoin?
 Is Ethereum a better investment than Bitcoin?
 Which is the best investment going forward?
 With that in mind, we thought it might be useful to break it down with Ethereum vs. Bitcoin tale of the tape.

 There are more than 6.000 cryptocurrencies in circulation, with a total market cap of $337billion.
 But despite the huge range of choice for investors, two coins dominate the market: Bitcoin and Ethereum.

 Ethereum vs Bitcoin: Critical Differences Between The Two

 With a $839.51B market cap, Bitcoin is the biggest crypto on the block.
 Ethereum is in second place.
 But with a market cap of $201.16B, it won't be stealing the top spot any time soon.